-The AMI instrument on board ERS-2, and previously ERS-1, obtains backscatter measurements from three antennas, illuminating a swath of 500 km, in which 19 nodes define a 25 km product (for details on configuration and geometry see Attema, 1986).
+The AMI instrument on board ERS-2, and previously ERS-1, obtains backscatter measurements from three antennas, illuminating a swath of 500 km, in which 19 nodes, or wave-vector cells (WVC), define a 25 km product (for details on configuration and geometry see Attema, 1986).
 From these backscatter triplets, two wind solutions are retrieved one of which is reported in a by ESA disseminated near-real time product, called UWI.
 For this the geophysical model function CMOD4 (Stoffelen and Anderson, 1997) is used.